 The gray wolf is a social canine that lives in the northern regions of North America.

-They live in a great variety of habitats, which include mountains, grasslands, forests, tundra, and deserts.
+They live in a great variety of habitats, including mountains, grasslands, forests, tundra, and deserts.

 Their lifespan is six to thirteen years in the wild and seventeen years in captivity.